-There are also specific e-journal packages relevant to chemistry and chemical engineering:
+The following e-journal packages all give access to research papers on chemistry and chemical engineering:

 Hardcopies of journals published from 1981 to the present are shelved in the Journals Area on the 3rd floor.